MRXz194/password_manager/README.md

    - `*.key` encryption key files
    - `ngrok.yml` with your authtoken

-2. Generate strong secret keys:
+2. Generate secret keys:
    - Use the provided command to generate a secure SECRET_KEY
-   - Keep your encryption key file secure

-3. Development vs Production:
+3. Development & Production:
    - The current setup is for development/testing only
    - I use ngrok for temporary public access